sachin4594/svaidya.github.io/_pages/research_page.md

 Some key questions that inform my research:
 - How do we develop interpretable AI models that are closely aligned with scientific goals?
-- What does a future that employs AI for physics experiments look like?
+- What does a future that employs AI and robotics for physics experiments look like?

 **References:** <br>
 [1] Ziming Liu, Yixuan Wang, **Sachin Vaidya**, Fabian Ruehle, James Halverson, Marin Soljačić, Thomas Y. Hou, Max Tegmark, KAN: Kolmogorov-Arnold Networks, arXiv:2404.19756 (2024)